-- Does it include a funnel, wheels, oil and a power cord?
+- Does it include a funnel, wheels, quality oil, and a power cord?

-You will also have to set your own budget.
-In any case, you will have to prepare at least a few hundred dollars for a good quality model.
-This is also another point at which you should calculate again how much wattage you really need.
-In most of the cases the more you need, the higher the price tag.
+You will also have to set your budget.
+The best and quietest generator is going to set you back around a thousand dollars.
+That is also another point at which you should calculate again how much wattage you need.
+In most cases, the more you need, the higher the price tag.

-Use this handy calculator to figure out how much wattage you need.
+Use our handy calculator to figure out how much wattage you need.

-IMPORTANT: make sure you compare both starting and running watts!
-Starting watts (also called “surge watts) determine how much energy a device consumes immediately after you turn it on.
-For many devices such as eg. microwave ovens, those two figures are exactly the same.
+IMPORTANT: make sure you compare both starting and running wattage!
+Starting watts (also called “surge watts) determine how much energy a device consumes right after you turn it on.
+For many appliances such as, e.g., microwave ovens, those two figures are the same.
 Others, however, can have drastic differences.

 For example, a typical 10,000 BTU air conditioner will require approx. 2200 starting watts and 1500 running watts.
-This means you can safely use a generator like Honda EU2200i or Wen 56200i to power it.
+That means you can safely use a quiet portable generator like Yamaha EF2000ISv2 or Wen 56200i to power it.

 However, you won’t be able to power anything else.